 So, if you’re looking to build a PC that will play games for the least amount of money, you’ve come to the right place.
 Here’s what you can get for just $588.

-As always, feel free to supplement some of these options with other Black Friday and Cyber Monday deals from our jumbo Black Friday and Cyber Monday 2018 hub, but this is the best I could come up with using the available deals going on right now.
+As always, feel free to supplement some of these options with other Black Friday and Cyber Monday deals from our jumbo Best Black Friday PC gaming deals mega hub, but this is the best I could come up with using the available deals going on right now.
 Much like my UK Black Friday build, this is once again an AMD-based machine that’s (hopefully) primed and ready for some decent 1920×1080 gaming.

 I haven’t built it with a specific game in mind this time, but I’m confident this should be more than enough to play most games on decent settings at this resolution.
 By all means make your own suggestions in the comments below if you find any cheaper deals or think certain things should be paired with other bits and bobs, but for now, this is (probably) the cheapest decent gaming PC you can build right now: